Apple bans cryptocurrency mining apps on iOS to protect mobile users

 Apple may not be the only taking that tack.
 While there has been no similar change yet on the Android side of things, Google is keeping the door open to the same kind of move.
 The company updates its user policies on a monthly basis, a spokesperson said, when asked about the possibility of a cryptocurrency mining ban.

-The problem with malware that siphons CPU cycles from desktops and mobile devices for the purpose of cryptocurrency mining is relatively new but growing quickly.
+The problem with malware that siphons CPU cycles from desktops and mobile devices for the purpose of cryptocurrency mining is not new.
 For example, cryptocurrency mining service Coinhive has been cited as one of the top offenders for spreading malware for its own purposes.

 Coinhive uses a small piece of JavaScript that installs on websites and in advertisements; the code then hijacks a portion of the compute power of any device using a browser to visit that site.
 Essentially, it unwittingly enlists a device to mine Monero cryptocurrency.
 The practice is known as cryptojacking.